+Figure 2.22 Run-To-Completion

-Run-to-Completion, is using a single thread (lcore) for end to end packet processing (packet polling, processing and forwarding).
+Run to completion is using a single thread (lcore) for end to end packet processing (packet polling, processing and forwarding).

 Multicore Scaling - Pipeline model

-A complex application is typically split across multiple cores, with cores communicating through Software queues.
-Packet Framework facilitates the creation of pipelines.
-Each pipeling thread is assigned to a CPU and is using software queues like output or/and input ports.
+A complex application is typically split across multiple cores, with cores communicating through software queues.
+Packet framework facilitates the creation of pipelines.
+Each pipeline thread is assigned to a CPU and is using software queues like output or/and input ports.